How to Disavow Backlinks: Steps, Tips and Considerations (2025 Guide)

 How Often Should I Update My Disavow File?

 In short, it’s not something you touch every week or even every month.
-It’s more like spring cleaning for your website.
 You don’t want to overdo it, but when the time comes, it’s absolutely necessary.

 So, how often?
 Well, it depends.
-If your site’s backlink profile is relatively stable—no major fluctuations, no sudden influx of low-quality links—you can probably leave it be for a while, maybe check it quarterly.
-But here’s the thing: if you’re actively running link-building campaigns or operating in a competitive or spam-prone niche, you might need to keep a closer eye.
+If your site’s backlink profile is relatively stable; no major fluctuations, no sudden influx of low-quality links, you can probably leave it be for a while, maybe check it quarterly.
+However, if you’re actively running link-building campaigns or operating in a competitive or spam-prone niche, you might need to keep a closer eye.
 A bi-monthly review could save you a lot of headaches down the road.

 Oh, and let me share a little secret: sometimes, the need to update your disavow file hits you unexpectedly.
-You might notice a sudden dip in rankings or find spammy links popping up in your backlink profile—like weeds in a garden.
+You might notice a sudden dip in rankings or find spammy links popping up in your backlink profile.

 What Tools Can Help Identify Harmful Backlinks?

 So, where do you even start?
 Well, let me tell you about three tools that are like your backstage pass to the world of backlinks: Ahrefs, SEMrush, and MOZ.
-These platforms are your detective kits, your magnifying glasses for spotting the red flags among the good links.
+These platforms are your detective kits.

-Here’s the pro tip I’d give if we were sitting in the same room, brainstorming: don’t just rely on one tool.
-If you’ve got a rich backlink profile—like, hundreds or even thousands of links—export the data from all three tools.
-Layer them, cross-check them, and get as much data as you can.
-You don’t want to miss something because one tool overlooked a sneaky spammy link.
+Don’t just rely on one tool.
+If you’ve got a rich backlink profile, like, hundreds or even thousands of links, export the data from all three tools.
+Remove the duplicates, cross-check them, and get as much data as you can.
+You don’t want to miss something because one tool overlooked a spammy link.

 Can I Undo a Disavow Action?